 Yes, this is the Sleepy Hollow that inspired Washington Irving’s famous short story, The Legend of Sleepy Hollow.
 In fact, Irving had an estate in Tarrytown and you can visit it today.
 There are so many things to do that center around the folklore of the Headless Horseman that feel especially spooky on a cool fall day.

 But the towns truly come alive in the fall with festive events.
-The Great Jack O’Lantern Blaze is one of the most beautiful events along the Hudson Valley.
+The Great Jack O’Lantern Blaze is one of the most beautiful events and places to visit in the Hudson Valley.
 It’s held at Van Cortlandt Manor and features over 7,000 blazing hand-carved pumpkins illuminating the night.
-And there are different fun activities around the pumpkin theme, like a Pumpkin Carousel.
+And there are different fun activities around the pumpkin theme, like a Pumpkin Carousel. (this is about a 30-minute drive north).

 You can go on cemetery tours in Sleepy Hollow or visit local historic mansions that may or may not be haunted.
 There’s also Lyndhurst After Dark where you can learn about the dark spiritual past of Tarrytown’s Lyndhurst Mansion and the Victorian era.